tyronedamasceno/chessboard/README.md

 `$ docker-compose run --rm web python manage.py createsuperuser`

 You can use the provided credentials to access the admin interface on `https://localhost:8000/admin/`.

+## Documentation && try it out!

+You can find API swagger documentation and do some tests `https://localhost:8000/swagger/`

+Also, you can run unit automated tests running the following command

+`$ docker-compose run --rm web python manage.py test`

+## Contact

+I hope you enjoy it.

+**Feel free** to contact me any time on telegram *@tyronedamasceno* or *tyronedamasceno@gmail.com*